Hypsagoninae: Characteristics

-Hypsagoninae sculpins typically have deep, laterally compressed bodies with a termional mouth which has nearly equal jaws, The rear edge of the orbit is convex.
+Hypsagoninae sculpins typically have deep, laterally compressed bodies with a terminal mouth which has nearly equal jaws, The rear edge of the orbit is convex.
 The bony plates on the body are arranged in groups and rows which are bot clearly distinct and do not have exact margins and are made up of plates that differ in size and shape.
 There are plates on the first dorsal fin and the pectoral fin and there is no enlarged plate on the snout.
 The first dorsal fin is supported by strong spines.
 The smallest species is the kelp poacher (Agonomalus mozinoi) which has a maximum published total length of 8.9 cm while the largest is the dragon poacher (Percis japonica) ith a maximum published total length of 42 cm.

 Distribution

 Hypsagoninae sculpins are found in the northern Pacific Ocean from Japan north to the Chukchi Sea and south to California.